The Entrepreneur Series: Modeling and Acting

 This post may contain affiliate links.
 Feel free to view my disclosure here.

 Hello everyone.
 Happy September.
 I hope that you are doing well.
 What better way to start the month off than with the next installment of the Entrepreneur Series?
-If you’re new here, this series features an entrepreneur or side hustler.
-I give them the chance to tell their story.
-Today, you will be learning more about Darryl Chambers.
+This series features an entrepreneur or side hustler if you’re new here.
+I give them a chance to tell their story.

-throughout the industry landing small feature roles and even doing behind the scenes stand-in work on popular shows such as BET’s “The Game” as a San Diego Saber, Jumanji, B.E.T.’s “The Quad”, and “Star” on FOX.
-Some of his bigger acting gigs include the Independent film “XXI O’Day” where he plays the role of “Ronald” who the opposite of Jonica “BLU” Boothe from Bad Girls Club.
+Some of his bigger acting gigs include the Independent film “XXI O’Day,” where he plays the role of “Ronald,” the opposite of Jonica “BLU” Boothe from Bad Girls Club.

 How did you get into modeling and acting?